mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 disclosure of RTP sessions to unintended third parties.

 Note-MCast:
-: Not supported, because QUIC {{!RFC9000}} does not support IP multicast paths.
+: Not supported, because QUIC {{!RFC9000}} does not support IP multicast.

 Note-UCast-MCast:
 : The topology refers to a *Distribution Source*, which receives and relays RTP